Teradata/feast-teradata/README.md

     test_workflow.py
 ```

-From within the `demo` directory, execute the following feast command to apply (import/update) the repo definition into the registry.
+From within the `demo/feature_repo` directory, execute the following feast command to apply (import/update) the repo definition into the registry.
 You will be able to see the registry metadata tables in the teradata database after running this command.

 ```bash
 feast apply